0xNay33m/Userly/README.md

-# ⚡️ User Management CRUD App
+# ⚡️ Userly

-Welcome to the **User Management CRUD App** — a raw crud application for managing users.
+Meet Userly — a sleek and minimal User Management CRUD Application built for simplicity and speed.
+With Userly, you can Create, Read, Update, and Delete users effortlessly, making it the perfect starter project for learning CRUD operations and managing user data.

 ---